-$Pursuant\ to\ Regulation\ 36(3)\ of\ SEBI\ LODR\ Regulations, following\ information\ is\ furnished\ in\ respect\ of\ an article of\ section of\ section of\ section of\ section\ sec$
+$Pursuant\ to\ Regulation\ 36(3)\ of\ SEBI\ LODR\ Regulations, following\ information\ is\ furnished\ in\ respect\ of\ Pursuant\ to\ Regulation\ 36(3)\ of\ SEBI\ LODR\ Regulations, following\ information\ is\ furnished\ in\ respect\ of\ Pursuant\ to\ Regulation\ 36(3)\ of\ SEBI\ LODR\ Regulation\ 36(3)\ of\ SEBI\ Regulation\ 36($

 Name of the Director Mr. Bipin Gemani DIN 07816126 Date of Birth November 27, 1958 Age 64 years Date of First Appointment July 17, 2023 Date of Re-appointment - Detailed Profile including Skills and Capbilities & Qualifications Mr. Bipin Gemani was CFO of IDFC Bank Limited.
 He joined IDFC Limited in 1997 and was a Group Director - Finance.
 In this role, he was responsible for Finance & Accounts and Taxation.
 Prior to joining IDFC, Mr. Gemani worked with Atlas Copco (India) Limited as GM Finance for 9 years.
 Mr. Gemani is qualified Chartered having membership no. 35735.
 M Finance & Accounts.
 Mr. Gemani is working with IDFC f IDFC as a financial conglomerate, structure to unlock value for IDFC creation of IDFC Bank and finally c Nature of expertise in specific functional area He has extensive work experience in fields of accounting, taxation ar nd corproat restructuring.
 No. of Board Meetings attended during 2022-23 / since appointment None Directorships held in all other companies 1.
-Jetpur Somnath Tollways Private 2.
-Uniquest Infra Ventures Private 3.
-Novopay Solutions Private Limti Limited Memberships ("M")/ Chairmanships ("C") of Committees of the Board of all companies None Listed Entities from which the person has resigned in the past three years None Number of Equity Shares held in the Company 19,05,196 (Nienteen Lakhs Five Thousand One Hundred and Ninetysix) x) Inter-se relationship with other Directors / KMP No relationship with any Director / Mr. Bipin Gemani is a qualified pro Director / major Shareholder.
-Details of Remuneration sought to be paid Refer resolution mentioned in the Notice which forms part of this annual report and as per details below ual report and as per details below (Amount in Rupees) Remuneration last drawn in capacity as Chief Financial Officer Remuneration proposed Basic Salary 80,00,000 80,00,000 Domunoration last drawn by House Rent Allowance 40,00,000 40,00,000 Remuneration last drawn by the Director (CTC) / Terms & Provident Fund Contribution 9,60,000 9,60,000 Condition of appointment/reappointment National Pension Scheme 5,00,724 5,00,724 3000 Gratuity 6,66,400 6,66,400 Special allowances 58,72,876 58,72,876 Gross CTC 2,00,00,000 2,00,00,000 Variable Pay 1,00,00,000 Upto 100% of Fixed Remuneration
+Jetpur Somnath Tollways Private Limited 2.
+Uniquest Infra Ventures Private Limited 3.
+Novopay Solutions Private Limited Memberships ("M")/ Chairmanships ("C") of Committees of the Board of all companies None Listed Entities from which the person has resigned in the past three years None Number of Equity Shares held in the Company 19,05,196 (Nienteen Lakhs Five Thousand One Hundred and Ninetysix) Inter-se relationship with other Directors / KMP No relationship with any Director / KMP.
+Mr. Bipin Gemani is a qualified professional and is not related to any Director / major Shareholder.
+Details of Remuneration sought to be paid Refer resolution mentioned in the N Notice which forms part of this ann ual report and as per details below (Amount in Rupees) Remuneration last drawn in capacity as Chief Financial Officer Remuneration proposed Basic Salary 80,00,000 80,00,000 Domunoration last drawn by House Rent Allowance 40,00,000 40,00,000 Remuneration last drawn by the Director (CTC) / Terms & Condition of appointment/re- appointment Provident Fund Contribution 9,60,000 9,60,000 National Pension Scheme 5,00,724 5,00,724 3000 Gratuity 6,66,400 6,66,400 Special allowances 58,72,876 58,72,876 Gross CTC 2,00,00,000 2,00,00,000 Variable Pay 1,00,00,000 Upto 100% of Fixed Remuneration